mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-vi.md

 ***"Magnets!"***

-Firstly, Lucretius provides us with a cool fact: magnets are named for a place, Magnesia, by the Greeks.
+Firstly, Lucretius provides us with a cool fact: magnets are named for a place, Magnesia, in Greece.
 Who knew?

 Secondly, all visible objects emit perpetual streams of particles, which is why we see (and  otherwise discern) them at all.
 These particles are structured very loosely, a mixture of matter and vacuity.
 All atoms, he continues, must be polar opposites.
 Magnets must exude dense streams of atoms which dispel all air between iron and the magnet.
-The iron atoms then tumble into a void (between the iron and the magnet) and than the iron follows.
+The iron atoms then tumble into the void (between the iron and the magnet) and then the iron follows.

 All this is helped by air pushing the object into the vacuum.